How to Pick High School Classes

 Many colleges, especially the selective ones, have specific admissions requirements for entering students.
 For example, multiple years of a foreign language may be a requirement.
 It is best to research each school individually.

 Don’t try to stack your schedule with all challenging classes.
 Maybe limit yourself to no more than three Advanced Placement classes at a time.
-Remember to mix in classes for creativity, interest, or just fun.
+You can also explore taking dual-credit classes that may be offered through your local community college or see if Dual-Enrollment is right for you.
+Remember to mix in classes for creativity, interest, or just for fun.

 Pursue passion interests.